AMANDA MARRERO, MA, LPCC

 Bachelor's degree in Speech Language Pathology & Audiology, New York University

-Somatic Experiencing Practitioner (SEP) Trauma Training, Beginning Level
+Somatic Experiencing Practitioner (SEP) Trauma Training, Intermediate Level

 Sensorimotor Psychotherapy Level I Training: Affect Dysregulation, Survival Defenses & Traumatic Memory